raspberrypi/documentation/faqs/README.md

 - Can I use my Raspberry Pi as a desktop replacement?
 - Can I add extra RAM?
 - Can I connect multiple Raspberry Pis together to make a faster computer?
-- Why does my Raspberry Pi run at a slower clock speed that advertised?
+- Why does my Raspberry Pi run at a slower clock speed than advertised?
 - Does it overclock?
 - What is its operating temperature?
 Does it need a heatsink?